-This product is available from your dealer and from most RV supply stores and national retail outlets.
-Follow directions on the container to determine the correct amount to use for your coach.
+NOTE: Non-Toxic RV water system antifreeze is available from your dealer and from most RV supply stores and national retail outlets.Follow directions on the container to determine the correct amount to use for your coach.

 Your coach is equipped with a manually operated waterline winterization system for your convenience in winterizing fresh waterlines.

 The system features a Winterization (diverter) valve with an antifreeze siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
 There is also a Water Heater Bypass valve to avoid filling the water heater with antifreeze.